facebook/FAI-PEP/README.md

   --status_file STATUS_FILE
                         A file to inform the driver stops running when the content of the file is 0.
+  --step STEP           Specify the number of commits we want to run the
+                        benchmark once under continuous mode.
 ```

 The `repo_driver.py` can also take the arguments that are recognized by `harness.py`.
 It just passes those arguments over.